-If you do decide to have sex, you still need to practice safer sex.
-Homosexual couples don't have to worry about unwanted pregnancy, but still risk transmitting or catching HIV infection and other Sexually Transmitted Infections (STIs).
-Go to our Sexual health pages to find out more or visit Sexual Health and Contraception Oxfordshire for advice, support and clinic information.
+Any sexual contact risks transmitting or catching HIV infection and other Sexually Transmitted Infections (STIs).
+Find out more about Sexual Health, or visit Sexual Health and Contraception Oxfordshire for advice, support and clinic information.

 My experience: coping with isolation

 Being gay can be quite isolating.
 I don't live in a big cosmopolitan city, I didn't know anyone else who was, or thought they were gay.
 Realising there are groups of young gay people, for young gay people, feels really good.
 You know you're not alone.
 You know you're going through what they're going through.
 You know all you have to do is pop along one day and meet them all in total confidentiality, whether you're out or not.
-No-one's going to phone home, no-one's going to demand your name.
-There's no pressure to attend and if you live far away, they even pay your travel costs so your parents don't know.
 I found it really helped.
-Just making new friends, meeting new people and better than that, it meant I could start being me and doing things I'd always wanted to.
-It gave me a safe place to go just 'be' gay, however ridiculous that sounds - Anon, Way Out
+Just making new friends, meeting new people, and, better than that, it meant I could start being me and doing things I'd always wanted to.
+It gave me a safe place to go just 'be' gay, however ridiculous that sounds - Anon, Way Out (LGBT Youth Group)

-My friend is trans - what can I do to support them?
+My friend has come out - what can I do to support them?